Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 In `designs/farrow_port_initial/farrow_kernel1.cpp`, examine line 55 where the loop is implemented.
 This loop processes 32 samples per iteration, equivalent to BUFFER_SIZE/32 = 1024 samples/32 => 32 samples.
 Therefore, the goal is to achieve an II of 32.

 ### Optimizing the Design For Performance

 #### First Optimization

 After reviewing the previous analysis, it is evident that the kernel requires II=112 cycles to execute each loop iteration.
 Now, explore strategies to optimize the `farrow_kernel1.cpp` kernel to achieve an II of 32.

 In the `designs/farrow_port_initial/farrow_kernel1.cpp` file, within the for loop located at line number 55, the kernel currently performs four filter operations.
 To optimize, we propose splitting these operations; execute two filter operations in one tile and the remaining two in another tile.

-Compare the code below.
+Compare the following code.
 The initial version using four filter operations versus the suggested version with two filter operations use two tiles to perform four filter computations.
-In the `farrow_opt_1` design, **farrow_kernel1** will be instantiated twice to perform four filter operations.
+In the `farrow_opt_1` design, **farrow_kernel1** instantiates twice to perform four filter operations.

 ![Farrow_Inital_and_opt_1](./images/Farrow_inital_and_opt_1.png)

 ##### Enhancing Performance Through Computation Split Across Multiple Tiles

-By dividing the computations across multiple tiles, each kernel is tasked with fewer operations.
+By dividing the computations across multiple tiles, fewer operations are assigned to each kernel.
 Instead of handling four filters, each kernel now manages only two filter operations.
 This adjustment has the potential to enhance the II, thereby improving overall performance.

 Enter the following command to change project path: